chrisxfire/chrisxfire.github.io/content/notes/data-science/probability-and-statistics/introduction/index.md

 math: true
 ---

-# Overview
+# overview
 Notes from John Walker: https://www.fourmilab.ch/rpkp/experiments/statistics.html.

-# Definitions
+# definitions
 - $\sigma$ = standard deviation
 - $\sigma^2$ = variance

-# Permutations
+# permutations
 The number of permutations of $n$ different things taken $n$ at a time is $n!$.
 The number of permutations of $n$ different things taken $x$ at a time is $\binom{n}{x}$ and calculated as $\frac{n!}{x!(n-x)!}$ where ${n}$ and ${x}$ are positive integers.

-# Flipping a Coin
+# flipping a coin
 If a coin is flipped four times, there are 16 possible outcomes:
 ![An image showing the 16 possible outcomes of flipping a coin four times](image.png)

 Plotting this data results in this bar graph:
 ![A bar graph of four flips of a coin](image-1.png)

-# Probability
+# probability
 Each flip has an equal chance of coming up heads or tails, so all 16 possible outcomes are equally *probable*.

 However, since there are 6 ways to get 2 heads, the *probability* of two heads is greater than any other outcome:
 ![A table showing the probability of getting a given number of heads on four flips of a coin](image-2.png)

-## Calculating Probability of One Outcome or Another
+## calculating probability of one outcome or another
 Sum the probabilities.
 The probability of getting either one or two heads $0.25 + 0.375 = 0.625$.

-## Calculating Probability of One Outcome and Another From Two Separate Experiments
+## calculating probability of one outcome and another from two separate experiments
 Multiply the probabilities.
 The probability one head in each of two successive sets of four flips is $0.25 * 0.25 = 0.0625$

 The probability of any number of heads $x$ in any number of flips $n$ is ${\binom{n}{x}\over2^n} = \frac{n!}{{2^n}x!(n-x)!}$

-# The normal distribution of probability equation
+# the normal distribution of probability equation
 The probability for $x$ heads in $n$ flips where $\mu=n/2$
 ${{1}\over{\sqrt{2\pi\sigma}}}e^-{(x-\mu)^2\over{2\sigma^2}}$

-# Experiments and Evidence
+# experiments and evidence
 - Evidence for the existence of a phenomenon must be *significant*, *persistent*, and *consistent*.
 - Statistical analysis can never entirely rule out the possibility that the results of an experiment were entirely due to chance—it can only calculate the probability of occurrence by chance.
 - No experiment or series of experiments can ever *prove* a hypothesis; one can only rule out other hypotheses and provide evidence that assuming the truth of the hypothesis better explains the results than discarding it.